 You are expected to read the recommended texts and research relevant topics independently, sharing your thoughts and opinions in class.
 The assignments set for each module are also designed to facilitate your learning through: active participation in the task, knowledge gained through the research required, the industry-relevant experience provided by completing the project, and reflection on the process and outcome on completion.

-The aim of the College is to ensure that on successful completion of the Vogue Fashion Foundation course that all students leave with skills, knowledge, experience and/or awareness of the following areas:
+The aim of the College is to ensure that all students from the Vogue Certificate courses are equipped with skills, knowledge, experience and/or awareness of the following areas: